 We’re doing continuous research on our customers, and we talk to them endlessly.
 Over time, we ended up with lots of information on our existing customers, and it prevented us from growth:

-We decided to put together everything we know about our customers so that all teams can use this information.
+We put together everything we know about our customers so that all teams can use this information.
 The buyer persona method was a perfect choice for that.
-We’ve adjusted the classic framework and combined it with the Jobs to be Done theory to make sure personas are entirely eligible for each team’s goals.
+We’ve adjusted the classic framework and combined it with the Jobs to be Done theory to ensure that personas are eligible for each team’s goals.

 Buyer personas helped us sort out the information we had on our customers and facilitated planning for our product.
-For example, buyer personas are more useful for feature development and onboarding new employees than a messy set of all user “jobs” and contexts not related to segments.
+For example, buyer personas are more useful for feature development and onboarding new employees than a messy set of all user “jobs” and contexts unrelated to segments.

 In this article, we’ll share the experience of our research fellows:

-Our team leads and teammates from different teams took part in our buyer persona research.
+Dashly team leads and managers from different teams participated in our buyer persona research.
 This helped us consider the interests of each team and get valuable outcomes for the whole company.